martinmcconnell/fyp-doc/notes.md

 Each block in a blockchain is linked to the previous block through the use of a cryptographic hash, which ensures the integrity and security of the data in the chain.
 This allows for a tamper-evident and immutable ledger, as any attempts to alter or manipulate the data in a block would be easily detected.

 Another key feature of blockchain technology is its distributed nature, which means that it is not controlled by any central authority or intermediary.
 Instead, it relies on a network of nodes, or participants, who maintain and validate the blockchain.
-This decentralized model allows for greater transparency, security, and resilience, as it is not dependent on any single entity.
+This decentralised model allows for greater transparency, security, and resilience, as it is not dependent on any single entity.

 Blockchain also uses public-key cryptography to secure transactions and protect user privacy.
 Each user in a blockchain network has a unique pair of keys, a public key and a private key, which are used to sign and verify transactions.
 This ensures that only the user with the corresponding private key can access and control their data in the blockchain.